kugurerdem/configs/README.md

 .config/sources/dvtm folder, all you need to this is to apply this patch after cloning the official dvtm repository.

+## Brightness

+Don't forget to run the command `chmod +s /usr/bin/light` after installing `light`, this will give sudo privalges to `light`

+Also do not forget to add yourself in the `video` user group.

 ## Sound (External Microphone)

 External microphones were not recognized on my Lenovo S145-API computer.
 To fix